Juniper/libslax/doc/content.rst

 Strings are encoded using quotes (single or double) in a way that will feel natural to C programmers.
-The concatenation operator is underscore ("_"), which is the new concatenation operator for Perl 6.
-(The use of "+" or "." would have created ambiguities in the SLAX language.)
+The concatenation operator is underscore ("_").
+While this may seem an odd choice for the concatenation operator, many of the familiar operators like "+" and "." have other meanings in XPath expressions and cannot be used.

 XPath expression can be added to the result tree using the "expr" and "uexpr" statements.